 Osteoporosis is a common condition in the elderly that causes bone loss and that can increase the risk of a serious bone fracture.
 Osteoporosis requires treatment to help improve bone density and to make bones less thin and brittle.
 For many post-menopausal women, that treatment has come in the form of bisphosphonates.
 Since 1995 millions of women have been prescribed bisphosphonates to treat osteoporosis.
 In some cases, women have also been prescribed these medications even when they didn’t really need the drugs as they just had osteopenia, a normal loss of bone mineral density that comes with age.

 Unfortunately, many osteoporosis drugs prescribed to these women have now been revealed to cause dangerous side effects including unexplained bone fractures, a severe problem with the jaw-bone and an irregular heartbeat.
-If you or a loved one has experienced these or other complications, it is important to contact a Boston defective drug lawyer at the Law Offices of Jeffrey S. Glassman.Types of Dangerous Osteoporosis Drugs
+If you or a loved one has experienced these or other complications, it is important to contact a Boston defective drug lawyer at the Jeffrey Glassman Injury Lawyers.Types of Dangerous Osteoporosis Drugs

 Many different kinds of osteoporosis drugs have now been linked to potential health complications including: